 In some cases each eye can be set at a different focus known as mono vision or blended vision.
-To ensure you can tolerate this your surgeon may request that your optometrist trials this outcome by prescribing contact lenses that will mimic the result.
+To ensure you can tolerate this your surgeon may request that your optometrist first trials the outcome by prescribing contact lenses that will mimic the result of surgery.

 These lenses can be either mono or multifocal and are designed to give the optimal visual result and may also improve vision in lower contrast conditions.

-You will be able to go home the same day, with the whole appointment being around 3 hours
+You will be able to go home the same day, with the whole appointment lasting around 3 hours

 These symptoms normally improve within a few days but can take several weeks to fully recover.

-Although a very straight forward and safe procedure there are some small risks of potential complications.
-These can vary between patients and will explained in detail at your appointment, allowing you to weigh up the pros and cons of surgery before making a decision.
-Some factors which could affect your result include:
+Although a very straightforward and safe procedure there are some small risks of potential complications.
+These can vary between patients and will explained in detail at your appointment, allowing you to weigh up the pros and cons of cataract surgery before making your decision.
+Some factors which could affect your results include:

 Your nurse will go through a thorough discharge pack with you before you go home.
 Emergency phone numbers will be issued just in case you have any problems afterwards and your nurse will explain what symptoms to look out for and when to seek help.